wp-plugins/currently-reading/readme.txt

 **I Get an *Image Not Available* Image on My Blog Instead of the Book Cover, and Clicking It Gives Me a Google 404 Error**

-You will only see this if you are *not* using the Google Books API or the if you are and it failed back to the previous system for some reason.
+You will only see this if you are *not* using the Google Books API or, if you are, it failed back to the previous system for some reason.

 Double-check the ISBN you used; it's either wrong or Google does not have an entry for the book referenced.